inductiva/inductiva/docs-sources/openfoam/mpi-openfoam/foundation-inductiva.md

 ![CPU Usage](../_static/foundation_6_vcpus.png)

-This happens because the VM is configured with `threads_by_core=2`, which is the default behavior for virtual machines (see more [here](https://inductiva.ai/guides/how-it-works/machines/hyperthreading)).
+This happens because the computational resources is configured with `threads_by_core=2`, which is the default behavior for virtual machines (see more [here](https://inductiva.ai/guides/how-it-works/machines/hyperthreading)).
 As a result, your simulation uses only **6 vCPUs out of 16**, which explains the ~37% CPU utilization.

 To fully utilize the machine you have to use all available vCPUs.
 This can be done in two regimes: